Alicepinch/bakemyday/README.md

 Bake my day is an online e-commerce store where users can search through all of the different products on offer and add anything that they would like to purchase to their basket.

+This is a test website and uses purchases on this website are accepted via stripes test card details.
+You will need to use stripes test numbers.
+You can find more information about this in the [stripe documentation](https://stripe.com/docs/testing).

 [Bake My Day Live Site](https://bakemydaybyamber.herokuapp.com/)

 ![](docs/readme/bakemyday-ami-responsive.png)